davidegat/infiniloop/README.md

 - **Processor**: Multi-core CPU for better performance
 - **Audio**: PulseAudio with low-latency configuration

+At a minimum, your machine must be capable of running a medium‑sized audio model smoothly:
+- MusicGPT (medium) currently behaves best on a modern, high‑frequency CPU (GPU support is still marked experimental).
+- You should have at least 16 GB of system RAM—something on par with a mid‑range gaming PC.
+- Falling short on RAM or CPU performance often leads to memory allocation failures or severely slow inference.

 ## Installation

 ### Step 1: Install System Dependencies